hpehl/community-template/README.md

 # Community Template

 This repository is a collection of [recommended community standards](https://opensource.guide/).
-The recommendations are based on [community health files](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) from the GitHub documentation.
+The recommendations are based on the [community health files](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) from the GitHub documentation.

 The recommendations are just that - recommendations.
 They should help you when you create a new repository or want to adjust the community standards of your existing repositories.
 None of the files are mandatory, but having as many of them as possible helps build a trusted community for your project.